xwmx/nb/README.md

 Subcommands:
   (default)    List notes and notebooks.
 This is an alias for `nb ls`.
-               When a <url> is provided, create a new bookmark. add          Add a note, folder, or a file of a specified type. bookmark     Add, open, list, and search bookmarks. browse       Browse and view linked items in the terminal web browser. completions  Install and uninstall completion scripts.
+               When a <url> is provided, create a new bookmark. add          Add a note, folder, or file. bookmark     Add, open, list, and search bookmarks. browse       Browse and view linked items in the terminal web browser. completions  Install and uninstall completion scripts.